youozhan/mfadt-thesisstudio-1/creative-research-2.md

     https://ai.google/research/pubs/pub45530

-> YouTube promotional algorithms (Recommended, Suggested, Related, Search, MetaScore, etc.) simply as "the YouTube algorithm"

-> Watchtime is a combination of: views, view duration, session starts, upload frequency, session duration, session ends.
+> A few articles on the YouTube's promotional algorithms depict an ecosystem of how the YouTube algorithm is impacting the life of human - the YouTube's top creators.
+The metric "Watchtime" is a combination of views, view duration, session starts, upload frequency, session duration, and session ends.

 > ![alt text](Assets/youtube.png "DNN for Youtube Recommendation")